tylernford/cocina_build/content/news/yoga-brunch-beachfront-at-cocina-214-daytona-beach.md

 video_key = ""

 +++
-Join us for yoga on the beachfront lawn!
+Join us for yoga on the beachfront lawn on **Sunday, September 23, 2018**!

 Soraya Sanchez from [Dynamic Alignment Yoga](https://www.facebook.com/DynamicAlignmentYoga/) will teach free beginner's yoga from 10-11am.
 Plan to stay for brunch after class and receive a complimentary mimosa with the purchase of an entree!